Why the Educational Sector Needs Cloud Backup

 Hybrid

 A hybrid cloud architecture allows institutions to continue to store some data on-premise while moving the majority of data to the cloud.
 Keeping data that is protected by privacy laws may be stored locally to ensure compliance, although cloud storage providers offer industry-standard security measures.
 For example, cloud backup data is encrypted.
+No matter how the live system is configured, all backups should be stored in the cloud.
+A cloud-based backup solution gives schools and education facilities peace of mind.
+They know their data is protected.

 Cloud-native